 Laurel Prize Longlistings for Matthew Hollis, Jane Clarke, Yvonne Reddick & Kris Johnson

 Four Bloodaxe titles were included on the twenty-strong longlist for the Laurel Prize 2023.
-They are Jane Clarke's third collection, A Change in the Air, Matthew Hollis's second collection Earth House, and two first full collections from Yvonne Reddick and Kris Johnson, Burning Season and Ghost River.
-Yvonne's debut Burning Season went on to the shortlisted for the award.
+They were Jane Clarke's third collection, A Change in the Air, Matthew Hollis's second collection Earth House, and two first full collections from Yvonne Reddick and Kris Johnson, Burning Season and Ghost River.
+Yvonne's Burning Season went on to win the category for Best UK First Collection.

 The Judges for the 2023 Laurel Prize are poets Pascale Petit (Chair) and Nick Laird, along with journalist and broadcaster Reeta Chakrabarti.

 “Reading the entries for this year’s Laurel Prize was an intense and immersive experience – so many poets are writing about the ecological crisis now.
 Our longlist of twenty reveals a wide-

 ranging chorus of voices, poems witnessing climate change globally – in the Caribbean, in Canada, at an oil well in Kuwait, from an activist’s prison cell, in a pub called The Arctic, on an Irish farm, an English cricket field, and in a visionary future.
 These passionate collections offer us hope and renew our faith in the survival of our glorious planet.”